archethic-foundation/archethic-docs/docs/learn/archethic-intro.md

 ## Innovations

-ARCHEthic Blockchain solved this issues in the following way:
+Archethic Blockchain solved this issues in the following way:

 <details>
   <summary>TransactionChains</summary>